The former executive director of a successful nonprofit agency now content specialist, Cynthia writes about a variety of researched topics.

-Collecting coins from the U.S and foreign countries can take an individual from avid coin collector as a child to a passionate adult coin collector and seller who could be in possession of a small fortune as a result of years of collecting coins.
+Collecting coins from the U.S and foreign countries can take an individual from an avid coin collector as a child to a passionate adult coin collector and seller who could be in possession of a small fortune as a result of years of collecting coins.

-Nearly every coin collector and dealer I have met so far began his or her career as a child.
+Nearly every coin collector and dealer I have met so far began their career as a child.
 They may have been given their first old coins by an uncle or grandfather as a birthday or Christmas gift.
 The hunger to find out what they were really given led to research, then to discovery, then to the aha! moment that resulted in a lifelong search for other interesting pieces.
 I can think of worse ways to begin a career.

-The correct term for the study of coins is numismatics.
-(I can write it better than I can say it.)
-But with that tongue twisting mouthful comes enjoyment that lasts a lifetime, regardless of when you start a coin collection.
+The correct term for the study of coins is numismatics (I can write it better than I can say it.).
+But with that tongue-twisting mouthful comes enjoyment that lasts a lifetime, regardless of when you start a coin collection.

 A reason for a coin's skyrocketing value may be in the limited number produced, either intentionally or because there was a flaw in the coin's minting.
-Additionally, much of today's prices reflect the high value of gold, silver and copper.
+Additionally, much of today's prices reflect the high value of gold, silver, and copper.
 The publication, Coin Prices, is a great source for ferreting out coin values.
 It is published six times per year and can be purchased at any newsstand or you can subscribe.

 The Basics of Coin Collecting

 There are a few basic tips you can follow if you are going to delve into coin collecting.
 Here is the quick "down and dirty."